Meet Our Team

 Reta is certified by the American Association of Critical Care Nurses as a Certified Critical Care Nurse.
 Reta is an active member and simulation education representative at NGHS’s shared governance, VOICE.
 Reta specializes in critical care simulation scenario development and procedures for physician residents.

-Nicole Drury, BSN, RN, CEN
+Nicole Drury, MSN-Ed, RN, CEN

 Clinical Simulation Educator